 4. Rhythm of War

-Brandon Sanderson doesn’t include any of the standalone novellas or graphic novels (besides Emporer’s Soul) in his list, so I’ve removed them here.
+Brandon Sanderson didn’t include any of the standalone novellas or graphic novels (besides Emperor’s Soul) in his list, so I’ve removed them here.
 We’ll assume you can read those whenever.

-My own personal Cosmere reading order was a little different than any of the ones I listed here.
+My own personal Cosmere reading order was a little bit different than any of the ones I listed here.
+Which helps emphasize that while these are the four main Cosmere reading orders, there are many more ways to read these books.

-I’ve read all the Cosmere novellas and short stories, too, but don’t remember exactly when I read them.
+I’ve also read all the Cosmere novellas and short stories, but I don’t remember exactly when I read them.

 If I were doing it again, I’d probably still read the Mistborn trilogy first, then I’d probably read the standalones.
 Because I felt like Stormlight was the best of all of them and I’d probably would have liked to have saved that for last.